ufosc/getting-started/project-template/README.md

 **code to run**
 ```

-**End with an example of getting some data out of the system or using it for a little demo**
+**End with an example of getting some data out of the system or using it for a little demo.**

 ### Compiling